How Fed cuts will shape Gulf spending from credit cards to corporate debt | The National

 Improved investment opportunities

-Lower interest rates not only brings relief for households, they also ease financial pressure on governments and the corporate sector, analysts say.
+Lower interest rates not only bring relief for households, they also ease financial pressure on governments and the corporate sector, analysts say.

 The move will stimulate state investments, especially in non-oil sectors, and support governments' fiscal expansion efforts.

-For businesses in the Gulf, lower interest rates would help companies gain easier access to capital, potentially reigniting momentum in real estate and infrastructure development, Mr Dweik said.
+For businesses in the Gulf, lower interest rates would help companies gain easier access to capital, potentially reigniting momentum in property and infrastructure development, Mr Dweik said.

-“Investment flows might shift away from fixed-income instruments towards equities and real estate, as lower rates reduce returns on traditional savings,” according to Mr Dweik.
+“Investment flows might shift away from fixed-income instruments towards equities and real estate, as lower rates reduce returns on traditional savings,” Mr Dweik added.

-Deposit rates would also probably fall, encouraging people to explore alternative asset classes, including stocks and cryptocurrencies, Mr Dweik added.
+Deposit rates would also probably fall, encouraging people to explore alternative asset classes, including stocks and cryptocurrencies, he said.

 'Tailwind' for Gulf economies